PulseKn/OniXPerf/README.md

 #Dependencies:
 You need to have installed https://aka.ms/vs/16/release/vc_redist.x64.exe

-best version to use https://github.com/PulseKn/OniXPerf/releases/tag/v1.5
+best version to use https://github.com/PulseKn/OniXPerf/releases/tag/v1.5          !!!
+VERY IMPORTANT OTHERWISE IT WILL GIVE ERROR

 the stable version is the v1.1 if you wanna use it